orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### Mathematics, Physics, ..., Dynamics

-How to phrase storage as compute?
-It's using some compute to persist some structure, though we might not know how to use it for anything else than storage, this is essentially the case.
-All equated as the same resource?
-Persistence/Compute/Effort/resources
-Structure vs combinators from certain perspectives that sort of thing?...

 ---

-Perhaps like this: Equality is admission of a difference and the ignorance of it.

-Ah the rewrite, similar to the structure itself, require the presence answer to three things beside it 3 for the checks (duplication & traversal)
-+3 for the orbit checks?
-and 3 for

 Can implement the ignorances through those traversal layers on branches which dont go left/right but only one direction?